UMCollab/ODM/README.md

   sped up quite a bit by installing [libqxh](https://github.com/flowerysong/quickxorhash).

+## Further Information On Box Note Exports

+* Box Notes are stored in a proprietary format with no public documentation or well-defined transformation to another representation format.
+The converted Note attempts to preserve the original structure as much as possible, but I may have guessed wrong about what some parts of the data represent.

+* pandoc supports a wide range of output formats, but the primary output format targeted during development was `html` so the fidelity of other formats may be considerably lower.
+The produced HTML renders well in a browser or in OneDrive, but does less well inside Google Docs.

+* Box Notes do not have an API, so only notes that exist in the user's drive are transferred.

+* Box Notes do not have an API and comments and annotations are not included in the file data, so they are also not included in the converted output.

+* Box Notes contain metadata about the author(s) of various parts of the Note.
+  No attempt is made to preserve this metadata or present it to the user.

 ## Further Information On OneNote Exports

 * Most of ODM's magic is like the wardrobe to Narnia.
 OneNote exports are more